dancen/MobileIpermindBundle/README.md

     version=1.1.0
 ```

-Register the Kunstmaan namespace in your autoload.php file:
+Register the Mobile namespace in your autoload.php file:

 ```
 'Mobile'        => __DIR__.'/../src/Mobile'